tekknolagi/isdt/index.md

 ## Schedule

-*Note:* We will publish notes for each lecture after it happens, but the lecture recordings will not be available to students.
+*Note:* We will publish notes or slides for each lecture after it happens, but the lecture recordings will not be available to students.
 If you require access to recordings for your accommodations, please contact us using a private post on Piazza.

 | Week   | Tuesday | Thursday |
 | ----   | ------- | -------- |